Why You Need to Visit Panama City Beach in the Fall

 1. Fall Festivals

 As the leaves begin to change colors Panama City Beach gears up to host some of the best festivals on the Emerald Coast.
 From music to food to jolly pirates, a trip to Panama City Beach in the fall means social gatherings aplenty.
 Take the Chasin’ the Sun Music Festival, for example.
 This September beach tunes showcase comes at you live from Aaron Bessant Park Amphitheatre and has featured some of the biggest names in music like Alan Jackson and Chris Stapleton.
+Fall offers the perfect chance for unforgettable moments with family, friends, or beach-bound couples.

 Another September celebration is the Lobster Festival and Tournament.
 A week-long extravaganza of lobster diving, seafood any which way, and live entertainment is the perfect mix of fall flavors and good times with the whole gang.